 A pre-nuptial agreement is a contract a couple makes before the date of their wedding or civil partnership ceremony.
 It is a bespoke document which lays out what they wish to happen to their assets (Including savings, pensions, investments and any property they own) in the event of a divorce.

 A prenup can help you to enter a marriage with more peace of mind concerning your financial stability as an individual.
 Another reason many couples decide to make a prenuptial agreement is to reduce the likelihood of lengthy and upsetting financial negotiations should they ever divorce.
 This can be a particular concern for couples who have or are planning to have children.

-There was previously a misconception that entering Into a prenup was a sign that a couple had little faith in the future of their marriage.
+There was previously a misconception that entering into a prenup was only for the rich and famous, or was a sign that a couple had little faith in the future of their marriage.

-If you are currently married but wish that you had made a prenup, you may want to explore the option of a post-nuptial agreement.
+If you are currently married but wish that you had made a prenup, you may want to explore the option of a postnuptial agreement.
 Unmarried couples who live together may consider a cohabitation agreement.

 ''After a year of heartache I felt there was only one option open – to consult a solicitor.
 I was put at ease straight away by Ros.
 She fully understood the situation.
 A sensitive letter was sent to the family member, beautifully written.
 Without Ros, who was kind and compassionate, I could not have coped with this situation on my own.''